Adaptive Submodular Ranking and Routing: Introduction

+We extend our framework to a vehicle-routing setting as well, where the elements are located in a metric and the cost corresponds to travel distance/time between these locations.
+As special cases, we recover the adaptive traveling salesman and repairman problems that were studied in \cite{GNR17}.
+Our approximation ratio almost matches the best result known for these special cases.
+Our approach has the advantage of being able to solve a more general problem while allowing for a simpler analysis.
+We note that submodular objectives are also commonly utilized in vehicle routing problems, see \cite{CP05} and references therein for theoretical work and \cite{SinghKGK09} for applications in information acquisition and robotics.

-For some adaptive optimization problems, one can come up with approximately optimal solutions using static (non-adaptive) solutions that are insensitive to the feedback obtained, eg.~\cite{DGV08,BGLMNR12}.
-However, this is not the case for the adaptive submodular ranking problem that we consider.
-Even for the special cases above, there are instances where the optimal adaptive value is much less than the optimal non-adaptive value.
-So it is important to come up with an adaptive algorithm.
+For some stochastic optimization problems, one can come up with approximately optimal solutions using static (non-adaptive) solutions that are insensitive to the feedback obtained, see e.g. stochastic (maximization) knapsack in \cite{DGV08} and stochastic matching in \cite{BGLMNR12}.
+However, this is not the case for the adaptive submodular ranking problem.
+For all the special cases mentioned above, there are instances where the optimal adaptive value is much less than the optimal non-adaptive value.
+Thus, it is important to come up with an adaptive algorithm.